 Unsurprisingly (and unfortunately), students who have inadequate vocabulary or background knowledge struggle to grasp new concepts.

 Exposure to vocabulary and subsequent acquisition of words varies tremendously by social class.
 Children in lower socioeconomic classes experience anywhere from 43% to 72% fewer words than children in families with a professional background.
 These significant differences in language skill begin as early as 18 months in a child’s life.

 As recently as 2015, Stanford researchers found that children with larger vocabularies displayed greater reading and mathematics achievement upon entering kindergarten.
 Ultimately, the size of a child’s vocabulary prepares them for greater academic achievement.
 One study found that “children with larger vocabularies displayed greater reading and mathematics achievement at entry to kindergarten” than those with smaller vocabularies (p.
 4).

-So what is the actual discrepancy between vocabulary size based on socioeconomic status?
-According to the Hart and Risley report, The 30 Million Word Gap, the numbers are stark.
+According to the Hart and Risley report, The 30 Million Word Gap, children of different socioeconomic status have starkly different experiences with the numbers of words they are exposed to during childhood.
 Here’s a breakdown:

 Working Class Families

 The most suggested practice, referencing a study prepared by the Johns Hopkins School of Education, is to practice teaching vocabulary across the curriculum—which does not come without its challenges.
 (Science, for example, has many terms that have multiple meanings.)
 Many textbooks are often focused on reading level rather than engaging the student.

 As we say at Flocabulary, it starts with engagement and leads to literacy.
 The study validated our motto, saying, “Deep processing of a word’s meaning happens best when students are actively engaged in learning” (NRP/NICHH, 2000; Monroe, & Orme, 2002).